Radiology Majors and Undergraduate Degree Programs

 Associate of Applied Science in Radiologic Science

-Students enrolled in 2-year radiologic technology or radiology programs take courses and complete clinical rotations that prepare them to become radiology technicians, who specialize in making images of the body's soft tissues and internal structures.
+Students enrolled in 2-year radiologic programs take courses and complete clinical rotations that prepare them to become radiology technicians, who specialize in making images of the body's soft tissues and internal structures.
 These programs sometimes include required summer sessions and may require that students take courses in an exact sequence.

 Some programs offer the option of specializing in a certain area of radiologic science, such as magnetic resonance imaging (MRI), computed tomography (CT) or ultrasound.
-Graduates of radiologic technology degree programs are eligible to take the required national certifying examination for radiology technicians.
+Graduates of radiologic science degree programs are eligible to take the required national certifying examination for radiology technicians.

 Prospective students must have completed high school, with a transcript showing adequate marks in algebra, chemistry and biology.
 Many programs require a personal interview and a written personal statement.
 Applicants must complete a CPR for Professional Healthcare Provider certification course.